How to Tell Your Spouse You Want a Divorce

 Go in with Your Eyes Open

-Plan ahead for your wife’s possible reactions.
+Plan ahead for your partner’s possible reactions.
 You may get an earful or you may get a cold shoulder.
 Either way, you’ll have to stand firm and stay committed to closing the door on your marriage.
 It’s okay to have a lengthy discussion, but make sure you stop if the discussion ceases to be productive.

 • Fox 50